-The doctoral internship requires a minimum of 1800 clock hours (2000 hours is recommended for doctoral psychologist licensure purposes) and is completed on a full-time basis in one calendar year (600+ clock hours over a continuous 15+ week period in each of a consecutive fall, spring, and summer/fall semester).
-At least 600 internship hours must be in a school setting, although many of our PhD students complete all 1800+ hours of internship in a school setting.
+The doctoral internship requires a minimum of 2000 clock hours and is completed on a full-time basis in one calendar year (600+ clock hours over a continuous 15+ week period in each of a consecutive fall, spring, and summer/fall semester).
+At least 600 internship hours must be in a school setting, although many of our PhD students complete all 2000+ hours of internship in a school setting.

 Accreditation and Credentialing